 10 Chinese Social Media Sites You Should Be Following

-Every social media strategist and industry expert will tell you, the first step in creating an effective social media strategy, at any capacity, is listening.
-As social media has evolved, marketers have, too.
-Your community and customers are already discussing your brand, competitors, and industry – so, finding these conversations and tapping in is your first step to developing any solid, scalable social media strategy.
+Every global social media strategist and industry expert will tell you, the first step in creating an effective social media strategy, at any capacity, is listening.
+As Chinese social media sites have evolved, global marketers have, too.
+Your community and customers are already discussing your brand, competitors, and industry – so, finding these conversations and tapping in is your first step to developing any solid, scalable global social media strategy.

 But what if these conversations are happening outside of Twitter and Facebook?
 By the end of December 2012, China had 564 million Internet users, 50.9 million more than the year before, and representing nearly 40% of the Chinese population!
 As the world’s largest online community continues to grow, Chinese social media sites have become popular tools to reach Chinese consumers.

 China is one of the most restricted countries in the world in terms of internet, but these constraints have directly contributed to the staggering success of local Chinese social media sites.
-The Chinese government makes it impossible for foreign companies to enter the social network market in China.
-Without access to the majority of social media used elsewhere in the world, the Chinese have created their own networks, just like facebook, Myspace, Youtube and foursquare – but with more users – which is why every global company needs to pay attention to these sites.
+The Chinese government makes it impossible for foreign companies to enter the Chinese social media network social network.
+Without access to the majority of social media platforms used elsewhere in the world, the Chinese have created their own networks, just like facebook, Myspace, Youtube and foursquare – but with more users – which is why every global company needs to pay attention to these sites.

 “Weibo” is the Chinese word for “microblog”.
 Known as the “Twitter of China”, Sina Weibo is actually much more than just that – it has over twice as many users as Twitter, and it’s used by more than 22% of the Chinese Internet population of almost 540 million people!
 Sina Weibo was well ahead of the game in providing users with the ability to include images and video – far before its Western counterpart, Twitter.